 For expats moving to Uzbekistan, the country's desert sands and awe-inspiring mountain peaks make for a fascinating landscape to explore.
-While it may not the most conventional of expat destinations, Uzbekistan certainly has its own unique brand of charm and can offer an interesting and enlightening stay for the open-minded.
+While it may not be the most conventional of expat destinations, Uzbekistan certainly has a unique brand of charm and can offer an interesting and enlightening stay for the open-minded.

 Living in Uzbekistan as an expat

-The official language of the country is Uzbek, although Russian is also spoken by some.
+Although Russian is spoken by some, the official language of the country is Uzbek.
 Few Uzbek people speak fluent English, so a basic knowledge of Uzbek or Russian is recommended.
 Those planning on living in Uzbekistan for an extended period should consider enrolling in a local language course to make the transition smoother.

 While most Uzbeks are Muslim, Uzbekistan is a very tolerant nation, so expats shouldn’t have any difficulties practising their religion freely here.
 Regardless, expats should always demonstrate respect for local etiquette and should dress modestly.